lonelycode/Mojo/README.rst

 The project is heavily influenced by Django, developers familiar with django will find some of the conventions in Mojo very familiar.

-*`Mojo documentation is available courtesy of ReadTheDocs <http://mojo.readthedocs.org/>`_, all documentation is written in Sphinx.*
+*Mojo documentation is available courtesy of ReadTheDocs: http://mojo.readthedocs.org/, all documentation is written in Sphinx.*

 Quickstart: Using Mojo for the first time